 One of the first things Meaghan did was establish a routine of foundation exercises for me, which are exactly what they sound like.
 They focus on the basics so you have a solid (and safe) foundation to build on.

-What I love about these exercises is there’s no equipment necessary (and no excuses then either).
+What I love about these exercises for skiing is there’s no equipment necessary (and no excuses either).
 Let’s get into these five exercises to prepare you for the ski season:

 The squat is an exercise I thought I’d mastered years ago.
 Until I met Meaghan, that is.
 She calls it “the king of lower body exercises”, and rightly so.
 Once she pointed out some weakness and poor habits I had in my squat, it suddenly made sense why I was struggling with other exercises (and injures!).
 Having sound technique and mobility in your squat is paramount and the perfect place to focus your Foundation!